Chapter 8:

 And now we are back where I started.

 I spent most of my life just existing—waking up, doing what I was told, pretending I was fine.
 I never fought for anything.
 Never cared deeply.
 Never felt anything real.
-I had a family, but I don’t remember a single warm memory with them.
-I had people around me, who I thought were my friends.
-I had a girlfriend, but she was just another part of the routine—something I had because I thought I was supposed to, not because I truly wanted it.
+I had a family and people I felt I was close with, but I don’t remember a single warm memory with them.

-And just when I thought I’d finally found something meaningful—just when I thought I finally started living—he was taken from me.
+And just when I thought I’d finally found something meaningful—just when I thought I finally started living—it was taken from me.

 Just like that.